Tavernes de la Valldigna

 Tavernes de la Valldigna (/ca-valencia/, Tavernes de la Valldigna) is a municipality in the Valencian Community, Spain, located in the district of Safor, 54 km far away from Valencia.
 It is the biggest town in La Valldigna, a horseshoe shape valley bordered by mountains (Iberian and Betic mountains) on the west and the Mediterranean Sea to the east.
 Tavernes gained a City title in December 1916, by King Alfonso XIII.

-The mayor is Jordi Juan Huguet (2011-).

 According to the Spanish Statistic National Institute, INE, in 2010 there were 18.130 inhabitants in Tavernes: 9.126 men and 9.004 women.

 Geography

 Located in the north-east of la Safor county, it is 56 km far from Valencia, at the east part of the Valldigna valley.
 On the north the Massalari valley and the Agulles mountains, with two peaks called Les Creus (540 m) and Massalari peak (598 m), the Mondúver peak is located to the south.
 The valley has a river called Vaca.
 The city is located 15 metres above sea level, and has excellent beaches and touristic mountain routes.